Trusted by 100,000+ organizations globally

 Data provides useful insights into patterns of usage, which can help operators optimize the way they manage their facilities.

 One of the most convenient forms of fitness center access control is keyless and touchless access.
-Keyless entry is a suitable solution for a 24/7 gym access system, as it requires minimal supervision.
+Commercial keyless entry is a suitable solution for a 24/7 gym access system, as it requires minimal supervision.
 There are a few main components needed for a keyless gym check-in system.

 A reader positioned at the main entrance or on an entry barrier like door entry systems requires users to present credentials to the device.
 The reader transmits the data to gym software and grants access to the user if it recognizes the credential.
 Access control readers can take a number of forms, depending on the type of credentials issued.
-Some gyms may use PIN keypads or intercom systems to control access.
+Some gyms may use intercom or PIN keypad door entry systems to control access.

 Gymnasium access control systems can incorporate types of physical entry barriers to strengthen security, including: